-Once you’ve got your cursor in a numeric input field, you can hold Option (on Mac) or Alt (on Windows) then click and drag your mouse to adjust the value.
+Once you’ve got your cursor in a numeric input field, you can hold Option (on Mac) or Alt (on Windows) then click and drag your mouse to adjust the value (dragging left to decrease the value or right to increase the value).
 No need to take that right hand off the mouse.

 You can hold Option (on Mac) or Alt (on Windows) while dragging the margin and padding controls to apply the same value to both sides — or hold Shift to apply the value to all sides.

 You can change the unit in an input field using the unit dropdown or by typing the unit after the value.

 When you change the unit from px to % we will auto-compute the approximate conversion for you.

 Most input fields allow you to choose between the following units:

 - PX (Pixels) – relative the screen resolution

 - % (Percentage) –— relative to the parent element